 Real Estate Trends Student Housing Market

-Estimated preleasing reached 65.5% as of March, according to the latest Yardi Matrix national student housing market report.
+Preleasing reached 71.6% in April, according to the latest Yardi Matrix national student housing report.

 Report highlights

-Read the full Yardi Matrix National Student Housing Market Report: April 2026.
+Read the full Yardi Matrix Student Housing Market Report: May 2026.

 About the author